rune/rune/docs/docs/quick-start.md

 ## New game {#new-game}

-Creating a new game on Rune is really simple and should only take a couple of minutes!
+Creating a new game on Rune is really simple and should only take a couple of minutes.
 You just need to run the following command to get started:

 ```sh
 npx rune-games-cli@latest create
 ```

-This will guide you through setup.
+This command will guide you through setup.
 It includes:
 1. Choosing a game directory name.
 2. Selecting an initial game template.
 All templates contain a tic tac toe game example to build from.
 3. Installing dependencies.
 This should take under a minute.